thegetty/quire-docs/content/documentation/zooming-images.md

 You can create your own deep-zooming IIIF images directly within Quire.
 But there are a couple things you should know from the outset:

 1. **Processing IIIF image tiles is a labor intensive process.** It is highly dependent on the processing power of the computer you’re working on.
 We’ve found that processing a single 130MB image on an average to good machine can take upwards of 20 minutes or more.
 Three 6–7MB images may take only two or three minutes.
 Dedicate time to IIIF processing in batches when you’re not running other software on your computer.
 2. **You may need to setup an additional hosting service for IIIF image files, outside your main project files.** Though small in individual file size, the sheer quantity of files (hundreds and sometimes thousands) that are associated with deep-zooming images can cause preview and build issues within your Quire project.
-If you have more than around 12 IIIF images you’ll want to store them outside your project as detailed below.
+If you have more than around 12 IIIF images you’ll want to [host them outside your project](#3-host-the-iiif-image-tiles).

 ### 1. Prepare High-Resolution Source Images

-We recommend using uncompressed, full-qualtiy JPEG (jpg) or JPEG 2000 (jp2/jpf/jpx) files for IIIF processing.
+Because the IIIF image tiles are ultimately saved as JPEGs, **we recommend starting with uncompressed, full-qualtiy JPEG (jpg) or JPEG 2000 (jp2/jpf/jpx) files for IIIF processing**.
 TIFs can also work, but are typically much larger file sizes and don’t necessarily provide better end results.
 Quire can also process SVG and PNG files.

 Use the table below to size your source images prior to IIIF processing.
-Note that images larger than the recommended size for a zoom level will work, but will be downsized to the final image size regardless and will cause the image processing to take longer due to the excess file size.

 Images that deviate from the recommend size guidelines for source images can also end up with misalignments and glitches at some zoom levels.
 The longest pixel dimension should be divisible by the 256px tile size, and be as close as possible to the final tiled image size without being equal to that size.

+{{< q-class "box tip" >}}

+- Save some time!
+Images larger than the recommended size for a zoom level will work, but will be downsized to the final image size regardless and will cause the image processing to take longer due to the excess file size.

+{{< /q-class >}}

 | Desired Zoom Levels | Final Size of Tiled Image on Longest Side | Recommended Size of Source Image on Longest Side |
 | ---------------------- | -------------- | -------------- |